 Vantage Point offers de-escalation training, but there is no known single best practice for de-escalation.
 So our goal is to train people to:

 - Reduce anger and frustration

 - Help people develop a sense of hope and security

 Workplaces have been doing a form of de-escalation training for years under the name of “conflict resolution” or “crisis management”.
 Vantage Point’s own de-escalation training takes things a step further and is designed to help teams identify instability in their environment, prevent it, and know how to handle it in their own best defense if the situation worsens.
 This “Run, Hide, Fight” paradigm is law enforcement’s go-to technique for civilians when a situation escalates to violence or a weapon.

-For healthcare workers who are sometimes required to go into a situation where physical force is necessary, like securing a patient with hand restraints, we train people to use positive reinforcement through the interaction.
+For healthcare workers who are sometimes required to go into a situation where physical force is necessary, like securing a patient with hand restraints, we train health care providers to use positive reinforcement through the interaction.
 This includes affirming a patient’s problems, setting clear limits, respecting the patient, and remaining calm above all else.

 Further, VPC trains people to recognize assets and hazards in their environment, how to secure their area if they need to shelter in place, and techniques for escaping if an opportunity to do so arises.

 A de-escalation training program for healthcare facilities